cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     ![](static/documentation/images/image131.jpg)

     1. Change the task’s title.
     1. Open ``Actions`` menu.
     1. Change issue tracker or open issue tracker if it is specified.
+    1. Change labels.
-   1. Change labels.You can add new labels or add attributes for the existing labels in the Raw mode or the Constructor mode.
+    You can add new labels or add attributes for the existing labels in the Raw mode or the Constructor mode.
     By clicking ``Copy`` you will copy the labels to the clipboard.
     1. Assigned to — is used to assign a task to a person.
 Start typing an assignee’s name and/or choose the right person out of the dropdown list.

     1.  ``Jobs`` — is a list of all jobs for a particular task.
 Here you can find the next data:
        - Jobs name whit a hyperlink to it.
        - Frames — the frame interval.
        - A status of the job.
 The status is specified by the user in the menu inside the job.
        There are three types of status: annotation, validation or completed.
        The status of the job is changes the progress bar of the task.
        - Started on — start date of this job.
        - Duration — is the amount of time the job is being worked.
        - Assignee is the user who is working on the job.
        You can start typing an assignee’s name and/or choose the right person out of the dropdown list.
        - ``Copy``.
 By clicking Copy you will copy the job list to the clipboard.
        The job list contains direct links to jobs.

 1. Follow a link inside ``Jobs`` section to start annotation process.
     In some cases, you can have several links.
 It depends on size of your